mikematics22800/Node-SQL-Employee-Tracker/README.md

 - [License](#license)

 ## Description
 Node-SQL-Employee-Tracker is a comprehensive node application designed to streamline the management of employee data for businesses of all sizes.
-Leveraging the power of SQL databases, this application offers an intuitive command-line interface for performing a variety of HR-related operations, including viewing, adding, and updating employee records, roles, and departments.
+Leveraging the power of SQL databases, this application offers an intuitive command-line interface for performing a variety of HR-related operations, including viewing, adding, and updating employee roles and departments.

 ## Installation
 ```